-Drawing on Entman’s work (18)(18), this study defined frames as being composed of the following four aspects: (1) a definition of an issue or problem; (2) assignment of a cause or responsibility to it; (3) passing a moral judgement on its implications, and (4) reaching a possible solution.
+Drawing on Entman’s work (18), this study defined frames as being composed of the following four aspects: (1) a definition of an issue or problem; (2) assignment of a cause or responsibility to it; (3) passing a moral judgement on its implications, and (4) reaching a possible solution.
 The data analysis was done in two parts – 1. frame and content analyses of general articles related to migrants and refugees in India and 2. frame and content analyses of articles on migrants’ and refugees’ health (exclusive focus on health of migrants and refugees or its wider determinants), and migration and population health (focus on impact of migrants’ mobility and health on general population).

 The 1,111 news reports and editorials were manually examined for the dateline (date and place of writing), the subject migrant/refugee group, the issue-focus, the frames adopted, the voices quoted, the frequency/occurrence of certain words used to describe migrants, and the length of each article.
 The general themes were also mapped but not quantitatively analysed, except if they were related to health.
 Paper-specific differences in reporting were also noted.

-In addressing the second question, we adopted an intersectionality approach, a term coined by American sociologist Kimberlé Crenshaw (34)(34), to understand the mutually constituting effects of diverse aspects of social locations.
-The approach enables analysis to move beyond individual factors such as biology, gender and race to explore the interactions between these factors across various levels of the society.
-This approach is particularly useful in understanding migration as migrants’ mental and physical wellbeing is shaped by diverse factors and social structures such as nationality, gender, ethnicity and class, among others, as well as migration processes, laws and trajectories (35)(35).
+In addressing the second question, we adopted an intersectionality approach, a term coined by American sociologist Kimberlé Crenshaw (34), to understand the mutually constituting effects of diverse aspects of social locations.
+This approach is particularly useful in understanding migration as migrants’ mental and physical wellbeing is shaped by diverse factors and social structures such as nationality, gender, ethnicity and class, among others, as well as migration processes, laws and trajectories (35).
 In the current study, we noted the subject’s nationality, state of origin, ethnicity, religious identity, gender, migrant status and socio-economic status, while analysing the frames and portrayal.

 Results